okgrow/analytics/README.md

 # Complete analytics integration for Meteor
-Use one API to record and send your data from your Meteor app to your analytics platforms.
+Use one API thanks to Segment.io's [analytics.js](https://segment.com/docs/libraries/analytics.js/) to record and send your data from your Meteor app to your analytics platforms.

 ## Installation

 `> meteor add okgrow:analytics`

-## Supported Analytic Services
+## Currently Supported Analytic Services
 * Amplitude
 * Chartbeat
 * comScore